Article

 Originating in the manufacturing industry, Kanban is now used widely in a variety of disciplines and industries.
 Kanban can increase transparency, improve productivity, and streamline workflows, allowing teams to effectively manage agile projects and continuously enhance their processes.

 Because it’s visual and intuitive, Kanban is one of the simplest methodologies for teams outside of IT to implement.
-However, when Kanban is implemented as a tactical approach, it can be challenging for teams to connect their work to long-term business strategies.
-It can be easy to lose sight of the big-picture and the long-term view when using a Kanban board, so teams will often need to design ways to visualize connections to big picture goals as well.
+But for a marketing or product design team, Kanban might not be effective.
+Kanban is a tactical approach, which can be challenging for teams that need to connect their work to long-term business strategies.
+It can be easy to lose sight of the big picture and the long-term view when using a Kanban board.

 Extreme Programming (XP)